anatoliifrolov/postgres-cxx-client/README.md

 $ cd ./build/
 $ PGUSER=cxx_client PGPASSWORD=cxx_client PGDATABASE=cxx_client ctest -V
 ```
-Pass any additional parameters you need to the ctest.
+Pass any additional parameters you need to the CTest.
 For instance, you may have to specify the database address with `PGHOST` or `PGHOSTADDR` variables.
 On success you should see something similar to:
 ```